Discover more from Activist Explorer Newsletter, by Juliana Barnet

 “they sense the power of the group.
 They see themselves actually doing something they never imagined they could do.
 Not through some magical force of will, but ...the right set of circumstances... a vehicle to act, and others to act with. ...[T]hey see there’s a path, and [that they] can be on that path.”

 Challenging stereotypes.
-In the novel, stereotypes are countered not by arguing, but by showing a different reality.
-For instance, the role of children, who participate fully throughout the book.
-In school I remember a classmate saying that if I wanted to be an activist I shouldn’t be a parent; indeed, the “neglectful activist-mother” is a common stereotype.
-In contrast, Stand Up shows children participating with their parents, not idealized, but in keeping with what I also observed as a parent—I didn’t follow the stereotype any more than Ellen Bravo and her co-author/co-parent Larry Miller did!
-Children provide solidarity and real support, as well as motivation and inspiration.
+In the novel, stereotypes are countered not by arguing or denouncing them, but by showing a different reality.
+For instance, children participate fully throughout the book.
+I remember a friend who told me that if I wanted to be an activist I shouldn’t have kids.
+Indeed, the “neglectful activist-mother” is a common stereotype.
+In contrast, Stand Up shows children participating with their parents, providing solidarity and real support, as well as motivation and inspiration.
+I also observed this as a parent—I didn’t follow the stereotype any more than Ellen Bravo and her co-author/co-parent Larry Miller did!
+It was refreshing to see children in an activist family portrayed in this realistic yet positive way.

-Here’s a little scene where Emma, a leader of the call center workers, who just before the “standup,” is at the breakfast table with her kids.
+Here’s an example: Emma, a leader of the call center workers, is at the breakfast table with her kids, just before the “standup.”
 She borrows her eight-year-old’s stopwatch so she can time the 60 seconds the protest will last:

 ‘You just push this button, Mom’…Max told her.